Other Names: Leukeran®

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.

 - Storage: Store this medicine in the refrigerator, between 36°F to 46°F (2°C to 8°C).
 Do not freeze.

 - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.

 Treating Side Effects

 - Mouth care is very important.
-Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or ½ teaspoon of baking soda in 8 ounces of water.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
 This should be done at least after each meal and at bedtime.

-- If you have mouth sores, avoid mouthwash that contains alcohol.
-Avoid alcohol and smoking because they can bother your mouth and throat.
+- If you have mouth sores, avoid mouthwash that has alcohol.
+Also avoid alcohol and smoking because they can bother your mouth and throat.

-- If you get a rash, do not put anything on it unless your doctor or nurse says you may.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if the rash bothers you.
+Ask your doctor for medicine if your rash bothers you.